|Learn how to develop a plan for communication to raise awareness about community issues and your organization's accomplishments.|

 - Geography.
 You might want to focus on a whole town or region, on one or more neighborhoods, or on people who live near a particular geographic or man-made feature.

 - Employment.
-You may be interested in people in a particular line of work, or in people who are unemployed.
+You may be interested in people in a particular line of work or in unemployed people.

 - Health.
 Your concern might be with people at risk for or experiencing a particular condition – high blood pressure, perhaps, or diabetes – or you might be leveling a health promotion effort – “Eat healthy, exercise regularly” – at the whole community.